 Infant Oxygen Levels

-According to the department of health and environmental control, a healthy, normal infant requires 21% oxygen in their ambient air.
-Babies with heart or lung problems may need to uptake increased amounts of oxygen to get normal levels of oxygen in their blood.
+According to the department of health and environmental control, a healthy and normal infant requires 21% oxygen in their ambient air.
+Because babies with heart or lung problems may need to uptake increased amounts of oxygen to get normal levels of oxygen in their blood.

 Oxygen Therapy & Devices

 Oxygen therapy is advisable for infants who for some reason, experience its deficiency despite having a normal breathing system.
-Available oxygen therapy devices are decided upon by evaluating the amount of oxygen needed by the infant and if there is a need for a breathing machine.
+So, the available oxygen therapy devices are decided upon by evaluating the amount of oxygen needed by the infant and if there is a need for a breathing machine.

 The Functioning Principle Of Neonatal Oxygen Hood

-Oxygen enters through a gas inlet port, and exhaled gas leaves primarily through the opening of the neck and this renders up to 80% to 90% oxygen, good humidification, and a controlled temperature making it effective to be used during chest tube insertion.
+Oxygen enters through a gas inlet port, and exhaled gas leaves primarily through the opening of the neck.
+And this renders up to 80% to 90% oxygen, good humidification, and a controlled temperature making it effective for use during chest tube insertion.